aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 ### beam search

-A solution to this is to use "beam search". {% cite 10.5555/2969033.2969173 %} and {% cite DBLP:journals/corr/BahdanauCB14 %} both use beam search to produce the output sequences.
+A solution to this is to use "beam search". <d-cite key="10.5555/2969033.2969173"></d-cite> and <d-cite key="DBLP:journals/corr/BahdanauCB14"></d-cite> both use beam search to produce the output sequences.
 At first I skipped over this detail as I thought it might have been a relic of the past, but it turns out to be an important detail.

 At each timestep $t$, beam search will choose the $B$ most likely next tokens, as well as store the following things: